chesterbeckett/chesterbeckett.github.io/_posts/2024-07-19-CrowdStrike.md

 ## Issue

-Crowdstrike issue impacting Virtual Machines running Windows Client and Windows Server, running the CrowdStrike Falcon agent, which may encounter a bug check (BSOD) and get stuck in a restarting state/boot loop.
+Let's be real here, this is not a Microsoft instigated outage.
+This is a Crowdstrike issue, that has impacted Virtual Machines running Windows Client and Windows Server, running the CrowdStrike Falcon agent on MANY platforms, including Azure, AWS, GCP and Dedicated environments.

+Affected Vms/Servers encounter a bug check (BSOD) and get stuck in a restarting state/boot loop.

 It's approximated that the impact started around 19:00 UTC on the 18th of July.